 When children are diagnosed with Type 1 diabetes, they may feel they have done something wrong.
 Parents and other caregivers may think there was something they could have done to prevent the diagnosis.
 It is important to help your child understand that having Type 1 diabetes has nothing to do with diet or lifestyle.
 It also is important to reassure your child that there was nothing that could have been done to prevent the development of Type 1 diabetes.

 Your child may ask if diabetes will ever go away, like a tummy ache or a cold goes away.
 Unfortunately, the answer is no. To help your child feel hopeful, you could share information about the many people working to find a cure for Type 1 diabetes.
-Make sure your child knows that until there is a cure, you will help him or her learn how to live with Type 1 diabetes and continue to do the things he or she likes to do.
+Make sure your child knows that until there is a cure, you will help him or her learn how to live with Type 1 diabetes and continue to do the things he (or she) likes to do.

-Your child will need to take insulin to help his or her cells work the way in which they are supposed to.
+Your child will need to take insulin to help his cells work the way in which they are supposed to.
 In addition, you will need to help your child eat a careful diet, stay active, and monitor blood pressure.
-It will take a lot of patience and care to help your child manage Type 1 diabetes and maintain his or her blood sugar balance.
-If your child has too much sugar, he or she can become hyperglycemic, feeling tired, weak, confused, irritable, shaky, and very hungry.
+It will take a lot of patience and care to help your child manage Type 1 diabetes and maintain his blood sugar balance.
+If your child has too much sugar, he can become hyperglycemic, feeling tired, weak, confused, irritable, shaky, and very hungry.
 Too little blood sugar can make him or her become hypoglycemic, feeling dizzy and possibly passing out.